HerculesCRUE/ib-shex-lite/index.md

 nav_order: 1
 ---

-# Shapes Expressions Lite Documentation
+# Shapes expressions lite documentation

-Here you will find the documentation related to the development and ussage of shex-litle programing language.
+## You can use the resources on this page as documentation for the ShEx-Lite language